ENQUIRE NOW

 Interviewing the head of High School

-In preparation for founding the High School, Huili launched a global recruitment campaign for the head of High School.
+In preparation for founding the High School, Hiba launched a global recruitment campaign for the head of High School.
 The final three candidates were interviewed by teams of administrators, teachers and pupils.
 Nini, along with her fellow house captains, represented her fellow pupils in the interview process.

-When they asked Ms Kulas which of the five Huili Values is the most important yet difficult to practise, she answered, "Courage".
+When they asked Ms Kulas which of the five Hiba Values is the most important yet difficult to practise, she answered, "Courage".
 This answer resonated with Nini.
 She completely agreed with her.
 So did her fellow house captains.
 When the interview was over, they all agreed that Ms Kulas was the best candidate for the job.

 The interview proved to be an invaluable experience for Nini.
 She gained a deep sense of responsibility for her school and her fellow pupils and learned how important it is to make a contribution to one's community, which she continues to do today.